Chronic Kidney Disease Diagnosis

 |Stage 5 Kidney Failure||Less than 15||Uremia (buildup of waste products in your blood), anemia, malnutrition, hyperparathyroidism, high blood pressure, swelling in hands/legs/eyes/lower back (also called the sacrum), shortness of breath.|

-If you are in late stage kidney disease (stage 4) or facing kidney failure (stage 5, end stage renal disease) it may be time plan for kidney replacement therapy.
+If you are in late stage kidney disease (stage 4) or facing kidney failure (stage 5, end stage renal disease) it may be time to plan for kidney replacement therapy.

 According to the National Kidney Foundation, a urinalysis is a test that checks for protein and blood (red blood cells and white blood cells) in the urine.
 Protein and blood cells are not normally found in the urine, so having a positive test for protein or blood may mean kidney disease.
 Having protein in the urine is one of the earliest signs of kidney disease, especially in people with diabetes.
 Several other tests can be done to check for protein in urine:2